Seci-Coin/Discord-TipBot/README.md

 },
 ```

+(you can add more coins by following this format and using the `exampleTipper.js` file in `/bot/modules`)

+Rename `ecosystem.config.js.example` to `ecosystem.config.js` and update the file paths in the file to the directories you want the log files to go to.

-to start the install run the windows-install.bat file!
+To start the install, run the `windows-install.bat` file!

-before you start the file make sure the directories in ecosystem.config.js, you have to rename the old one from ecosystem.config.js.example to the file name above, properly match those of the project your deploying!

-and finally `pm2 start ecosystem.config.js`
+And finally, run `pm2 start ecosystem.config.js`

+The bot should come online in your channel, and you can run `!tiphelp` to get started!

 ENJOY!